by Elisa Black-Taylor

 This disease, if you can call it that, is like most cat diseases and affects the very young and those with compromised immune systems.
 It remains in the system of the cat for life and may recur due to stress, weakness, illness, etc.

 I’m seriously beginning to believe this is what a few of my kittens died of.
 Lilo had been on antibiotics for ten days.
-If was only a few days after she came off of the antibiotics that the infections circled back around and she was dead within a day.
+If was only a few days after she came off antibiotics that the infections circled back around and she was dead within a day.
 Sugar Pie was the same, except she didn’t have any respiratory symptoms.

 Sometimes the illness doesn’t produce visible symptoms.
 With Lilo and Sugar dead, I rushed Vine to my vet and he prescribed antibiotics for all of my kittens as a precaution.
 We’ve had all of them on Zeniquin and so far no more deaths.